dmarvar/pulse/README.md

 In production applications, you should implement proper session management:

-1. **Database Session Storage**: Store session data, tokens, and user information in a secure database
+1. **Secure Session Storage**: Store session data, tokens, and user information in a secure storage system
 2. **Minimal Cookie Data**: Cookies should only contain a session ID or similar identifier
-3. **Secure Session Lookup**: Use the session ID to retrieve full session data from the database
+3. **Secure Session Lookup**: Use the session ID to retrieve full session data from your storage system
 4. **Token Security**: Never store sensitive tokens, secrets, or user data directly in cookies

 ### Why This Matters